karinehsu/cs171-hw3-hsu-karine/Problem3/answers3.md

 3) What are the other DOM elements for?

 The two other DOM elements added are the resize e and resize w classes.
-The resize e class allows the user to change the selection on the right/east side, and the resize w class allows the user to change the selection on the left/west side.
+The ".resize.e" class allows the user to change the selection on the right/east side, and the ".resize.w" class allows the user to change the selection on the left/west side.